IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-COSMOS.md

 **Q:** How to automate license renewal?

 **A:** Use UMS UMS Automatic License Deployment.
 UMS checks registered devices every 24 hours for unlicensed devices and will issue a new license.
-In UMS `UMS Console > UMS Administration > Global Configuration > Licenses > Deployment` enable automatic license exchange and select `Licenses are exchanged [number] days before expirationa`: Defines how many days before the expiration date a new license should be deployed.
+In UMS `UMS Console > UMS Administration > Global Configuration > Licenses > Deployment` enable automatic license exchange and select `Licenses are exchanged [number] days before expiration`: Defines how many days before the expiration date a new license should be deployed.
 (Default: 7).
 [KB - License Deployment](https://kb.igel.com/endpointmgmt-12.01/en/deployment-77865002.html).

 -----